ben-marlin/jframedemo/src/main/README.md

 `@Override`

 This notifies the `JPanel` that it should completely ignore any predefined instance of the method that follows in favor of what we're writing.
+It is important to see that any methods not overridden is already defined - but usually are just blank, doing nothing.

 `protected void paintComponent(Graphics g)`